gchure/phd/docs/src/chapter_07/section_08_param_comparison.md

 Examples of the estimated allosteric parameter values of the wild-type LacI repressor from our previous work [@razo-mejia2018], that of @daber2011a, and *in vitro* measurements from @ogorman1980 are given in Table 7.3
-The theoretical predictions for the fold-change in gene expression, along with values reported in
+The theoretical predictions for the fold-change in gene expression, along with the values reported in
-@daber2009, can be seen using the interactive figure on the [paper website](https://rpgroup.caltech.edu/mwc_mutants), where the reader can also enter their own parameter values and independently assess the agreement or lack thereof with the data.
+@daber2009a, can be seen using the interactive figure on the [paper website](https://rpgroup.caltech.edu/mwc_mutants), where the reader can also enter their own parameter values and independently assess the agreement or lack thereof with the data.